AdamSwenson/biz-ethics-docs/lectures/Q1A1 Ownership.md

 [^fn16]: Apparently, (IIRC) a small bone in your inner ear which forms in utero and some cells in the enamel of your teeth are exceptions.
 But you wouldn't want to hang personal identity on that.
 The decision to have tooth pulled would be far more momentous.

-[^fn17]: It's better to think of nirvana as a verb (IIRC, as something like 'blow out' as in a candle).
+[^fn17]: It's better to think of nirvana as a verb (IIRC, it means something like 'blow out' as in a candle).
 Thus, for the Buddhist, the only time it made sense to talk about 'reaching Nirvana' was if you had Dave Grohl's phone number in the early 90's.

 	Go ahead and groan.
 I am quite proud of that joke.